Can planning ahead ease the stress of stem cell transplants for young adults?

 Summary

 This study looks at whether having guided conversations about care preferences helps young adults (ages 18-39) who are about to receive a stem cell transplant, along with their caregivers.
-Participants will fill out questionnaires and have three talks with a study team member over several weeks.
-The goal is to see if these discussions are helpful, timely, and emotionally manageable.
+Participants will fill out questionnaires and have three talks with a study team member over several weeks to discuss their values, fears, and goals.
+The goal is to learn if these discussions are helpful, timely, and meaningful, not to test a new treatment.

 Get updates